 TRIVIA: Anne Hathaway, who plays Catwoman, had been cast as Black Cat (Felicia Hardy) in The Amazing Spider-Man in 2010, which at that time was under Sam Raimi’s direction as Spider-Man 4.

 7. Bane’s character history is similar to Alexandre Dumas’ Edmond Dantes (The Count of Monte Cristo).
 Nolan mentions that he based a lot of the new script on Dicken’s A Tale of Two Cities.

 8. He first appeared in Batman: Vengeance of Bane #1 (January 1993).

 9. Bane stopped using Venom after being defeated by Azrael.
 But returns to the drug when he joined Secret Six, a group of villains, which includes Rag Doll, Catman, Deadshot, Scandal Savage, and Jeannette.

-10. Because of he lacked a father as a child, Bane tends to look up to men he finds a strong parental connection to.
+10. Because he lacked a father as a child, Bane tends to look up to men he finds a strong parental connection.
 Both Lex Luthor and Ra’s al Ghul use this to manipulate Bane to their will.